SLINGhub/Manuscript_Triebl_2019/README.md

 ```r
 renv::restore()
 ```
-Should you prefer to use your local R library instead, you can turn packrat off via following command:
+Should you prefer to use your local R library instead, you can turn renv off via following command:
 ```r
 renv::deactivate()
 ```

 ## Directory Structure

-* `Root` Contains script Triebl_2019_HILIC_Data_Convert_IsotopeCorrection.R that performs the analysis using functions defined in scripts located in subfolder R/
+* `Root` Script Triebl_2019_HILIC_Data_Convert_IsotopeCorrection.R that performs the analysis using functions defined in scripts located in subfolder R/
-* `R/` Contains R scripts with functions for import of Xcalibur XLS result export files, isotopic correction and helper functions
+* `R/` R scripts with functions for import of Xcalibur XLS result export files, isotopic correction and helper functions
-* `data/` Contains the original Xcalibur XLS export (`HILIC_QE_analysis_Xcalib-ShortFormatExport.XLS`)
+* `data/` Original Xcalibur XLS export (`HILIC_QE_analysis_Xcalib-ShortFormatExport.XLS`)
-* `output/`  Contain the output of script Triebl_2019_HILIC_Data_Convert_IsotopeCorrection.R
+* `output/`  Output of script Triebl_2019_HILIC_Data_Convert_IsotopeCorrection.R
-* `renv/`  Contains copies of the packages used by this project and other renv related files
+* `renv/`  Copies of the packages used by this project and other renv related files

 ## Running the Analysis
 * Open and run the R script `Triebl_2019_HILIC_Data_Convert_IsotopeCorrection.R`